lakchchayam/Lakchchayam/README.md

-### Hi there 👋 Im Lakchchayam Divya khare student of Computer Science.
+### Hi there 👋 I'm Lakchchayam Divya khare student of Computer Science.
 I am a Data Scientist and Machine Learning Engineer